 Recent research finds that:

 Most seniors don’t have cognitive impairment or dementia.
-Of Americans 65 and older, about 20 to 25 percent have mild cognitive impairment while about 10 percent have dementia, according to Kenneth Langa, an expert in the demography of aging and a professor of medicine at the University of Michigan.
-Risks rise with advanced age, and the portion of the population affected is significantly higher for people older than 85.
+Of Americans 65 and older, about 20 to 25 percent have mild cognitive impairment while about 10 percent have dementia, according to Dr. Kenneth Langa, an expert in the demography of aging and a professor of medicine at the University of Michigan.
+Risks rise with advanced age, and the portion of the population affected is significantly higher for people over 85.

-Langa’s research shows that the prevalence of dementia has fallen in the United States — a trend observed in developed countries across the globe.
+Langa’s research shows that the prevalence of dementia has fallen in the U.S. — a trend observed in developed countries across the globe.
 A new study from researchers at the Rand Corp. and the National Bureau of Economic Research finds that 10.5 percent of U.S. adults age 65 and older had dementia in 2012, compared with 12 percent in 2000.

 But gains are unequally distributed.
 Notably, college graduates can expect to spend more than 80 percent of their lifetime after age 65 with good cognition, according to a new study from researchers at the University of Southern California and the University of Texas at Austin.
 For people who didn’t complete high school, that drops to less than 50 percent.

 This research looks at the older population as a whole and can’t predict what will happen to any given individual.
-Still, it’s helpful in getting a sense of what people can expect.
+Still, it’s helpful in getting a general sense of what people can expect.

 In 2000, she found, a 65-year-old woman could expect to live 12.5 years with good cognition, four years with mild cognitive impairment and 2.6 years with dementia, on average.
-A decade later, the period in good cognition had expanded to 14.1 years, with 3.9 years spent with mild cognitive impairment and 2.3 years spent with dementia.
+A decade later, in 2010, the period in good cognition had expanded to 14.1 years, with 3.9 years spent with mild cognitive impairment and 2.3 years spent with dementia.